-Currently celebrating 46 years of service to Kitsap County seniors, Meals on Wheels Kitsap (MOWK) provides a nutritional and social lifeline for Bainbridge Island residents, aged 60+ years through healthy and nutritious meals served at its community dining meal site located at the Bainbridge Island Senior Center and directly delivered to homebound seniors.
-MOWK also provides Senior Farmers Market Nutrition Program vouchers for low-income island seniors to purchase fresh produce at local farmer’s markets from June 1-October 31.
-In 2018, MOWK served 1,526 meals to 126 unduplicated Bainbridge seniors and provided $40 worth of Senior Farmers Market vouchers to each of 52 senior islanders.
-15 island residents also volunteer with MOWK.
-Website: www.mealsonwheelskitsap.org
+Since 1973, Meals on Wheels Kitsap (MOWK) has provided a nutritional and social lifeline for Bainbridge Island residents, aged 60+ years through healthy and nutritious meals and more.
+During the 2020 COVID-19 pandemic, the organization served a total of 74,490 meals to 833 unduplicated seniors throughout Kitsap County.
+MOWK pivoted to provide weekly curbside meal pick-up at the Bainbridge Island Senior Center as well as continuing to deliver meals to homebound seniors.
+Additionally, MOWK distributed Senior Farmers Market Nutrition Program (SFMNP) vouchers to 36 low-income island seniors to purchase $40 worth of fresh produce at local farmer’s markets from June 1-October 31.
+Last year, MOWK provided 4,137 meals to 111 unduplicated Bainbridge seniors.
+Ten island residents also volunteer with MOWK.

 Provide financial assistance to the Medical Unit’s patients’ families who need emergency assistance with food, transportation, temporary housing or other critical needs as determined by Seattle Children’s staff.
 Our daughter, Meg Reynolds-Gooch, during eight years as a nurse on the Medical Unit, effected calmness, joy, healing among her patients.
 A long-distance runner, Meg did not allow cancer to define her or how she lived her life.
 Cancer was an uninvited obstacle presenting hurdles that she literally ran through and flew over with infinite grace, speed, strength.
 Meg never dipped in zest for life overflowing with adventure, laugher, love.
 Her colleagues called her the “baby whisperer” for her special gift nursing sick children that left permanent imprints on innumerable lives—patients, familes, co-workers.
 Nurse Meg’s Beacon of Joy Endowment, annually distributing 5% of its value, honors Meg’s words from our last conversation: “I want to be remembered as a beacon of joy.”